jjjphysics/CCM-1.0/README.md

 When using this code, please cite the original publication Jun-jie Jiang, Zi-gang Huang, Liang Huang, Huan Liu, Ying-cheng Lai, Directed dynamical influence is more detectable with noise, Sci.
-Rep. XXXX, XXX, 2016
+Rep. 6, 24088, 2016